 Task Scheduler for developers

 This topic and the other topics in this section are for a developer audience.
-If you're wishing to use the the Task Scheduler component in your capacity as an administrator, or an IT Professional, then see Task Scheduler in the Microsoft Dynamics 365 documentation.
+For info about using the Task Scheduler component in your capacity as an administrator, or an IT Professional, see Task Scheduler in the Microsoft Dynamics 365 documentation.

 The Task Scheduler enables you to automatically perform routine tasks on a chosen computer.
-Task Scheduler does this by monitoring whatever criteria you choose (referred to as triggers) and then executing the tasks when those criteria are met.
+The Task Scheduler does so by monitoring whatever criteria you choose (referred to as triggers) and then executing the tasks when those criteria are met.

-Some examples of tasks that you can use the Task Scheduler to execute tasks such as starting an application, sending an email message, or showing a message box.
-Tasks can be scheduled to execute in response to these events, or triggers.
+Some examples of tasks that you can use the Task Scheduler to execute are: starting an application; sending an email message; or displaying a message box.
+You can schedule a task to execute in response to these triggers:

 - When a specific system event occurs.